cba023/alaya-devdocs/docs/EVM智能合约开发.md

 This guide introduces the development process of smart contracts and issues should be noticed during development process from the perspective of the developer.
-It guides developers to quickly develop high-quality smart contracts on the PlatON network.
+It guides developers to quickly develop high-quality smart contracts on the Alaya network.
 Mainly from the following aspects to explain：

 - [Development Manual](#development-manual)
 - [Migrate Contract](#migrate-contract)